alphauslabs/blueapi/docs/README.md

 First, setup your environment variables for authentication.
 See this [page](https://alphauslabs.github.io/blueapi/authentication/apikey.html) for more information.

 We recommend you to install our CLI tool, [bluectl](https://github.com/alphauslabs/bluectl).
-You can use this to validate your authentication, among other features.
+You can use it to validate your authentication, among other features.

 To validate, run the following command(s):